Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Metal and plastic comes from all over the world to Dharavi to be recycled.
 See the entire recycling process from sorting to the finished plastic pellets.

-Two tons of food is produced every day in Dharavi and a large part of that is popaddoms, the essential appetizer or side dish of many Indian meals.
-They are typically made by women in Dharavi in the residential areas.
+Two tons of food, like khari, pav, chakli and chikki, are produced every day in Dharavi and a large part of that is papad (popaddoms), the essential appetizer or side dish of many Indian meals; they are typically made by women in Dharavi in the residential areas.

-Our Community Centre, supported by funds from the tour, provides education in English, computers and life skills to the teenagers and young adults of Dharavi.
-Other activities such as sports, dancing, and yoga are also hosted at our community centres.
+Our Community Centre, supported by funds from the tour, provides education in English and computer training to the teenagers and young adults of Dharavi.
+Other activities such as dancing and yoga are also hosted at our community centres.

 We focus on the small scale industries in Dharavi, such as recycling, the making of clay pots, embroidery, bakery, soap factory, leather tanning, papad (poppadom) making and many others, most of which take place in very small spaces.We also pass by the residential areas, where you really get a feel of how the people live and the sense of community that exists in the area.